Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 Rich in Fat-Soluble Nutrients

-Fat-soluble vitamins include vitamin A, D, E, and K. Fat-soluble minerals include magnesium, potassium, calcium, zinc, copper, selenium, phosphorus, and iron.
+Fat-soluble vitamins include vitamins A, D, E, and K. Fat-soluble minerals include magnesium, potassium, calcium, zinc, copper, selenium, phosphorus, and iron.
 A carnivore diet is rich in these fat-soluble nutrients and considering that animal foods tend to be moderate to high in fats, your body should have no problem absorbing them.

 Rich in Animal Specific Nutrients

-Certain nutrients are higher in animals or only found in animals foods versus plant foods.
-Carnitine, carnosine, vitamin B12, iron, retinol, conjugated linoleic acid (CLA) are just some nutrients that are rich in animal foods.
+Certain nutrients are higher in animals or only found in animal foods versus plant foods.
+Carnitine, carnosine, vitamin B12, iron, retinol, and conjugated linoleic acid (CLA) are just some nutrients that are rich in animal foods.
 Carnitine is essential for processing fat and producing energy.
 Meat, poultry, fish, and milk are great sources of carnitine.
 Carnosine may prevent nerve damage, protect eye health, lower kidney issues, and reduce aging.
 Meat, poultry, eggs, and dairy are good sources of carnosine.

 Vitamin B12 is critical for nerve, brain, mental, and blood health.
 While there is some vitamin B12 in animal foods, such as meat, eggs, and dairy, supplementation is usually critical for everyone.
 Iron is essential for your energy, gut health, and immune health.
 Red meat, liver, organ meats, shellfish, and turkey are great sources of iron.